lassebunk/gretel/README.md

 ### Styles

-These are the styles you can use with `breadcrumb style: :xx`.
+These are the styles you can use with `breadcrumbs style: :xx`.

 Style        | Description
 ------------ | -----------